top of page

 I am an assistant professor in the Philosophy Department at UC Merced.

 I was Mellon assistant professor of philosophy for the AY2018-2019 at Vanderbilt University.
+Prior to this, I completed my PhD and MA in Philosophy at UConn from 2013-2018.

 My primary research areas are applied ethics (technology, new media, & broadly the internet) and social epistemology (normative epistemology, public discourse, epistemic agency, health of epistemic communities).